 Dogue Allemand Skull Replica measures 10.5 inch.
 Dogue Allemand Skull Replica is museum quality polyurethane cast.
 2-part skull (separate cranium and jaw).
 Cast of an original California Academy of Sciences specimen.
 Made in USA.
+Known as Great Dane Dog.

-Deutsche Dogge is the German name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.

 The Great Dane’s or Dogue Allemand has a large and imposing appearance belies its outgoing and friendly nature that can make it a loving, devoted addition to any home.